ajit-dherange/AWS_Host_Static_Website_in_S3_bucket_with_SSL/README.md

 ### Cleanup
 To clean up, you can delete or revert the resources created in this guide in the following order:

-Route53 PHZ DNS entries, ALB, Load Balancer Target Group, The Amazon S3 VPC Endpoint, Any related Security Groups that you created, Your S3 bucket policy

-### Cleanup
-To clean up, you can delete or revert the resources created in this guide in the following order:

-Route53 PHZ DNS entries, ALB, Load Balancer Target Group, The Amazon S3 VPC Endpoint, Any related Security Groups that you created, Your S3 bucket policy
+Route53 HZ DNS entries, ALB, Load Balancer Target Group, The Amazon S3 VPC Endpoint, Any related Security Groups that you created, Your S3 bucket policy